cschulzsuper/object-inspection/README.md

 {
-  "CosmosEndpoint": "<URI of the Azure Cosmos DB emulator>", "CosmosKey": "<Primary Key of the Azure Cosmos DB emulator>", "Maintainer": "<The user that will be the admin>", "MaintainerOrganization": "<The organization of the admin user>" }
+  "CosmosEndpoint": "<URI of the Azure Cosmos DB emulator>", "CosmosKey": "<Primary Key of the Azure Cosmos DB emulator>", "CosmosDatabase": "<Name of the Azure Cosmos DB Database>", "Maintainer": "<The user that will be the admin>", "MaintainerOrganization": "<The organization of the admin user>" }
 ```
-* Use `server/Server` and `blazor/BlazorServerSideHost` as start projects.
+* Set `server/ServerApp` and `blazor/BlazorServerSideHost` as multiple start projects.
-* Run the application and register a new organization for your maintainer.
+* Run the application (https://localhost:5002) and register a new organization for your maintainer.